WHY BUILDINGS MATTER

 WHO WE ARE and WHO WE SERVE

 Green Building United (founded in 2001, as Delaware Valley Green Building Council) is a member-driven, mission-based 501(c)(3) nonprofit organization.
-We are a chapter of the U.S. Green Building Council, and have active Passive House and Living Building Challenge Communities.
+We are a chapter of the U.S. Green Building Council, and have active Passive House and Living Future Communities.
 We serve the greater Philadelphia area, Lehigh Valley, and the State of Delaware (see a map of our region).

 Green Building United convenes building industry and sustainability professionals with an interest in, or a commitment to, improving the built environment for the benefit of the entire region.
 Our work impacts more than 1.5 million Philadelphia residents and 4.5 million in our region.